skiptools/skip-notify/README.md

 ### Android

-No additional Gradle dependencies or `google-services.json` file is required for token retrieval.
-GMS (Google Play Services) must be present on the device.
+No additional Gradle dependencies or `google-services.json` file is required.
+GMS (Google Play Services) must be installed on the device.

-To receive push messages, your app will need to register a `BroadcastReceiver` for the `com.google.android.c2dm.intent.RECEIVE` action in `AndroidManifest.xml`:
+To **receive** push messages (not just register for tokens), your app needs a `BroadcastReceiver` for the `com.google.android.c2dm.intent.RECEIVE` action in `AndroidManifest.xml`:

 ```xml
 <receiver android:name=".PushMessageReceiver"